 IDFAcademy & NPO Fund Workshop

-During the annual IDFAcademy & NPO Fund Workshop, six young Dutch-speaking talents develop a documentary plan in text and images.
+During the annual IDFAcademy & NPO Fund Workshop, six young Dutch-speaking talents develop a documentary plan in text and moving images under professional guidance.

-The IDFAcademy & NPO Fund Workshop is intended for emerging documentary makers who have at least one (short) documentary to their name that shows talent and ambition, and that has been screened on television or another leading platform (festival, cinema, digital platform, etc.).
-Filmmakers cannot be permanent employees of a participating Dutch broadcaster.
+The IDFAcademy & NPO Fund Workshop is intended for emerging documentary filmmakers who have at least one (short) documentary to their name that shows talent and ambition, and that has been screened on television or another leading platform (festival, cinema, digital platform, etc.).
+Mid-career makers who are clearly motivated to explore a new form can also apply.
+Participants cannot be permanent employees of a Dutch broadcaster.

 The working language of the workshop is Dutch.
 Filmmakers must have a command of the Dutch language in both speaking and writing.
 All participants must be well prepared and present at all meetings.